ABSounds/EQP-WDF-1A/README.md

 All the code necessary to compile the plugin is included in the [`/Source`](Source) folder and the JUCE [Projucer file](EQP1A.jucer) is also included.

 ## Installation

-To install the plugin, follow these steps:
-1. Download the VST3 release from the [`/Release`](Release) folder.
+On Windows you can download the VST3 installer from the [releases](https://github.com/ABSounds/EQP-WDF-1A/releases/tag/v0.1.10) section of the repository.
-2. Extract the ZIP file to your VST3 plugin directory.
-3. Open your DAW and scan for new plugins.
-4. Load the plugin into an audio track.

-To use the standalone application (Windows):
-1. Download the .exe file from the [`/Release`](Release) folder.
-2. Extract the ZIP file and execute it.
-3. Configure your input and output settings and start using it!
+On MacOS you'll need to compile the plugin from source.
+See Development section below.

 ## Development